Bizarre Royal Family Rumor Alleges that Prince Charles & Camilla Have A Son

 The royal family is no stranger to rumors, but a bold story is making the rounds this week and it involves Prince Charles and Duchess Camilla.
 A 52-year-old man is claiming to be the illegitimate son of Prince Charles and Camilla Parker-Bowles, born in 1966 when the two were dating.
 Moreover, he says that Princess Diana found out soon before her untimely death.

 New Idea is sharing the story of Simon Dorante-Day, an Australian man who claims to be the son of Prince Charles and Duchess Camilla.
-DoranteDay says he believes this story would have gotten out 21 years ago if it hadn’t been for the sudden death of Diana who was reportedly going to blow the whistle.
+Dorante-Day says he believes this story would have gotten out 21 years ago if it hadn’t been for the sudden death of Diana who was reportedly going to blow the whistle.

 He said he believes that Diana knew of his existence and had put the pieces together and was just waiting to go public.